MESAHub/mesa-website/03-starting.markdown

 the following summary of these options.

 {% highlight fortran %}
-! the "Dutch" wind scheme for massive stars combines results from ! several papers, all with authors mostly from the Netherlands.

-! the particular combination we use is based on
+!### Dutch_scaling_factor

 !
+The "Dutch" wind scheme for massive stars combines results from several papers, ! all with authors mostly from the Netherlands.

+!
+The particular combination we use is based on
+!
 Glebbeek, E., et al, A&A 497, 255-264 (2009) [more Dutch authors!]

-! for Teff > 1e4 and surface H > 0.4 by mass, use Vink et al 2001
 !
+For Teff > 1e4 and surface H > 0.4 by mass, use Vink et al 2001
+!
 Vink, J.S., de Koter, A., & Lamers, H.J.G.L.M., 2001, A&A, 369, 574.

-! for Teff > 1e4 and surface H < 0.4 by mass, use Nugis & Lamers 2000
 !
+For Teff > 1e4 and surface H < 0.4 by mass, use Nugis & Lamers 2000
+!
 Nugis, T.,& Lamers, H.J.G.L.M., 2000, A&A, 360, 227
+!
+Some folks use 0.8 for non-rotating mdoels (Maeder & Meynet, 2001).

+Dutch_scaling_factor = 0d0

+!### Dutch_wind_lowT_scheme

-! for Teff < 1e4,
+!
+For Teff < 1e4

-   ! use de Jager if Dutch_wind_logT_scheme = 'de Jager'
+!
+Use de Jager if `Dutch_wind_logT_scheme = 'de Jager'`
 ! de Jager, C., Nieuwenhuijzen, H., & van der Hucht, K. A. 1988, A&AS, 72, 259.

-   ! use van Loon if Dutch_wind_logT_scheme = 'van Loon'
+!
+Use van Loon if `Dutch_wind_logT_scheme = 'van Loon'`
 ! van Loon et al. 2005, A&A, 438, 273.

-   ! use Nieuwenhuijzen if Dutch_wind_logT_scheme = 'Nieuwenhuijzen'
+!
+Use Nieuwenhuijzen if `Dutch_wind_logT_scheme = 'Nieuwenhuijzen'`
 !
 Nieuwenhuijzen, H.; de Jager, C. 1990, A&A, 231, 134

 Dutch_wind_lowT_scheme = 'de Jager'
 {% endhighlight %}